iqbalpb01/scrap/README.md

 This is just  simple repository for beginers to Web Devolpment, Which also helps in know more about git & github.
  Mainly concentrated on **NOOBS**

-This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more about git & github
+This is just a simple repoo for beginers to Web Devolpment, Which also helps in know more about git & GitHub